Annealed almost periodic entropy: The chosen-tuple large deviations principle

 \end{cor}

-\begin{proof} Repeating the calculation in Step 3 of the proof of Theorem~\ref{mainthm:LDP} gives
+\begin{proof} Repeating the calculation in Step 3 of the proof of Theorem~\ref{thm:pre-LDP} gives

 by induction on $n$.
-If $\phi$ is nonsingular then the $i^{\rm{th}}$ term of this sum is equal to $\rmH(I_k - C_i^\ast C_i)$, by equation~\eqref{eq:cond-mut-inf-contraction}.
+If $\phi$ is nonsingular then the $i^{\rm{th}}$ term of this sum is equal to

+by equation~\eqref{eq:cond-mut-inf-contraction}.
 These partial sums are non-increasing in $n$ and converges to the desired infinite sum as $n\to\infty$.
-Since every grounded set is contained in $F_n$ for all sufficiently large, the final conclusion is now another reformulation of Corollary~\ref{cor:LDP}. \end{proof}
+Since every grounded set is contained in $F_n$ for all sufficiently large, the final conclusion is now another reformulation of Theorem~\ref{mainthm:LDP}. \end{proof}

-The partial sums of the infinite series above depend on our particular choice of enumeration of $\G$, but their limit does not.
-Presumably this fact can be proved directly using only rules for manipulating log-determinant entropies such as the chain rule, but I have not found such a proof.
+\begin{rmk} The partial sums of the infinite series above depend on our particular choice of enumeration of $\G$, but their limit does not.
+Presumably this fact can be proved directly by re-arranging log-determinant entropies using the chain rules from Proposition~\ref{prop:chain1}, but I have not found such a proof.

-It seems a little surprising that these partial sums can be telescoped into the relatively simple closed form of the series that appears in~\eqref{eq:LDP-formula-1}.
+It seems a little surprising that these partial sums telescope into the relatively simple form in~\eqref{eq:LDP-formula-1}.
 In the analogous story in ergodic theory, a similar limit of closed-form expressions is found for annealed sofic entropy.
 But in that case a different proof can be given that handles a whole ball in $\G$ (or other grounded set) at once, so the appearance of a closed form is less surprising.
 This is the original derivation in~\cite{Bowen10c}.
 I have not found an analog of that ergodic theoretic proof for annealed AP entropy, because it relies on certain bijections between sets to estimate their cardinalities.
 For us these would become maps between subsets of vector spaces that have no obvious reason to preserve volumes.